SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 \mainpoint{Simplistic Strategy Matching Mechanism:} RAPGen requires that the abstracted code structurally matches the entries in its strategy library exactly, which may result in the omission of effective strategies.
 Its abstraction approach replaces project-specific identifiers with placeholders, and stores both the source code before optimization and its corresponding abstracted result in the strategy library.
 A successful match between the code to be optimized and an entry in the strategy library requires that their abstracted representations be exactly identical.
 As shown in Figure~\ref{fig:4_rapgen-code_group}, although several optimization strategies in the library are consistent with the one depicted in Figure~\ref{fig:4_rapgen-code_input}, the abstracted result of the code to be optimized does not exactly match the abstracted result of any entry in the library, failing to match a strategy.
 This issue severely limits the optimization capabilities of RAPGen.

-\mainpoint{Lack of Localization Capability:} RAPGen relies heavily on the input to specify the exact lines of code to be optimized.
-However, our benchmark does not provide such localization information, forcing RAPGen to attempt to match every line in the input code against its strategy library.
+\mainpoint{Lack of Location Capability:} RAPGen relies heavily on the input to specify the exact lines of code to be optimized.
+However, our benchmark does not provide such location information, forcing RAPGen to attempt to match every line in the input code against its strategy library.
 This process can introduce a large number of incorrect optimization strategies, thereby negatively affecting its overall optimization performance.